Communicating Psych Science

 Now, we want to help as many other fellow instructors do the same.
 Our goal is simple: help students learn and grow more, by providing instructors with resources that facilitate high-quality teaching.
 We hope that our text, along with the resources you find here, will help you provide your students with a similar innovative experience.

 Dr. Gary W. Lewandowski Jr.

 Gary is a husband, father, soccer and softball coach, dog-owner, as well as a Professor and former Chair in the Department of Psychology at Monmouth University.
 Dr. Lewandowski's research, writing, and public speaking focuses on the self, relationships, and the scholarship of teaching and learning (SoTL).
 In addition to receiving Monmouth University’s Distinguished Teacher Award, was featured in the Princeton Review’s: The Best 300 Professors book which selected the “best” professors from an initial list of 42,000 professors from across the country.
-He is currently working on a statistics textbook, co-editing a book on self-change in relationships, and authoring a trade book about relationships with Little Brown & Company.
+He is currently working on a statistics textbook, co-editing a book on self-change in relationships, and author of Stronger Than You Think The 10 Blind Spots That Undermine Your Relationship...and How to See Past Them with Little Brown & Company.
 He has also given a TEDx talk, Break-ups Don't Have to Leave You Broken, which has nearly 2 million views and his articles in mass media outlets have been enjoyed by over 3 million readers.
 Currently he writes the Psychology of Relationships blog on Psychology Today.